antroy/antroy.github.io/content/coding/GitPhoenix.rst

         url = ssh://git@server1/puppet
         url = ssh://git@server2/puppet

 This works pretty well.
-You deploy to each of the machines in your remotes list by simply running ``git push webservers``.
+You deploy to each of the machines in your remotes list by simply running ``git push webservers`` and git runs through the list of URLs in the remote and pushes to each.

 The downside to this approach is if you want to roll back code.
 It would be nice to be able to roll back the master branch to a particular commit without a horde of messy revert commits.
 With git you can move the head back to a particular commit easily using ``git reset --hard a4d779c`` for example, or to a tag if you have been tagging your code - ``git reset --hard 1.4.2``.